efdevcon/devcon-website/src/content/dips/en/DIP-13.md

 ---
-Summary: "The on-chain ticketing solution that GET Protocol offers could be the perfect fit for Devcon 6.
-It already meets a lot of the requirements and the team is likely able to facilitate specific innovative demands."
+Summary: 'The on-chain ticketing solution that GET Protocol offers could be the perfect fit for Devcon 6.
+It already meets a lot of the requirements and the team is likely able to facilitate specific innovative demands.'
 Github URL: https://github.com/efdevcon/DIPs/blob/master/DIPs/DIP-13.md
 DIP: 13
 Title: On-chain & trouble-free ticketing for Devcon 6 with GET Protocol